 Suggested fields are the following, but the Department can be flexible in accomodating good applicants:

-- Comparative politics, with a special focus on politics in the European countries or politics in the countries of South and Southeastern Asia;
+- Comparative politics, with a special focus on politics and policy processes in the BRICS countries or politics and policy processes in the countries of the post-Soviet space;

-- Russian politics and Eurasian studies with a special focus on political economy and policy studies.
+- Russian politics and Eurasian studies with a special focus on political economy, policy studies and critical development studies.

 The duties of the lecturer will include teaching two courses/semester in English and participation in research seminars of the Department of Political Science.
 Please see more information about the institution below.

-The call is open to current CEU doctoral candidates beyond their 3rd year of studies, and recent doctoral graduates who earned their PhD-degree in a relevant field of study between 2016 and 2018 at CEU.
+The call is open for current CEU doctoral candidates beyond their 3rd year of studies, and recent doctoral graduates who earned their PhD-degree in a relevant field of study between 2019 and 2021 at CEU.
 GTFP’s rules and regulations apply.